lposs/fretes/README.md

 am-dj-idm - example that includes OpenAM, OpenDJ, OpenIDM.
 This configuration is not persistent and will disappear when you quit.

+openidm - Run's OpenIDM with the Postgres database.
+Also configures an instance of OpenDJ

 Example:

 ```
+prepare.sh
 kubectl create -f am-dj-idm
 kubectl get pods
 kubectl get services